 After cutting and roughly trimming with a diamond tipped saw the rock is slowly cut, ground and then polished to a thickness of 0.03mm (30µm).
 Using resin to hold this incredibly thin slice of rock onto a glass slide the constituent minerals are now ready to be viewed under a polarising microscope.
 The diagnostic colors produced by projecting various wavelengths of light through the rock sliver, in conjunction with mineral shape and its association with other minerals are used to determine the mineral type.
 The diagnostic colors and shape of the mineral can also tell the experienced petrologist the approximate chemical composition of the mineral.

 In late 2016, I embarked on a project to satisfy my own creativity while preserving the integrity of Sue's works.
-This has taken the form of creating original artworks on tile inspired by Sue's mineral photography, which are essentially small scale abstract paintings using acrylic paint and resin.
+This has taken the form of creating original artworks on timber and tile inspired by Sue's mineral photography, which are essentially small scale abstract paintings using acrylic paint and resin.
 These works are intended to complement Sue's photos and I have enjoyed creating something that I think could look really great used with Sue's images.